bettercallshao/kwt/README.md

 * Pacakge all frontend resources in binary to allow minimal setup.

-* Group each functional group as a "Menu" which is a defined by a YAML file, e.g.
+* Group each functional group as a "Menu" which is a defined by a YAML file saved in `~/.kut/menus`, e.g.

 ```yaml
 name: windows-shell